 Salaries and related benefits of our operations staff and other employees in countries where we have delivery centers, in particular India, are among our most significant costs.
 Wage costs in India have historically been significantly lower than wage costs in the US and Europe for comparably skilled professionals, which has been one of our competitive advantages.
-However, rapid economic growth in India, increased demand for business process management outsourcing to India, and increased competition for skilled employees in India may reduce this competitive advantage.
+However, rapid economic growth in India, increased demand for business process management outsourcing to India, increased competition for skilled employees in India, and regulatory developments resulting in wage increases in India may reduce this competitive advantage.
+For example, the recently amended India Payment of Bonus Act has increased employee bonus amounts for certain wage categories, as a result of which our wage costs in India have increased.
 In addition, if the US dollar or the pound sterling declines in value against the Indian rupee, wages in the US or the UK will further decrease relative to wages in India, which may further reduce our competitive advantage.
 We may need to increase our levels of employee compensation more rapidly than in the past to remain competitive in attracting the quantity and quality of employees that our business requires.
 Wage increases may reduce our profit margins and have a material adverse effect on our financial condition and cash flows.